-Monday, October 9, 2017, 10 a.m.
+Monday, December 11, 2017, 10 a.m.

-“How Public Media Works—and Why It Still Matters” is free to the public and will be held at King of Glory Lutheran Church, 6411 LBJ Freeway, Dallas.
+“The Least of These: Helping Kids Be Kids” is free to the public and will be held at King of Glory Lutheran Church, 6411 LBJ Freeway, Dallas.
 Coffee is served at 9:45 a.m., the program is at 10, and a Q&A and reception follow.
 Friends are always welcome.